RZII/RZII.github.io/index.md

-# Welcome to My Personal Website
+# Welcome！

+Hi!
 This website is still under construction.
 I am still learning how to build and decorate a website, so it might look pretty messy for the moment.

 This is my [GitHub Homepage](https://github.com/RZII), and my [LinkedIn Homepage](https://www.linkedin.com/in/hanxiang-zhang-472a26223/).